-Energia holding initial negotiations on tourist trip around moon
+Moscow, August 15 (Interfax-AVN) - The Energia Corporation is holding initial negotiations on a tourist trip around the moon onboard a Soyuz spaceship.

 Space Adventures announced in late January 2011 that it had sold to an individual one of the two tickets for the commercial flight to the moon aboard a Soyuz spaceship for $150 million.
 The company did not say who bought the ticket; it just hinted that the person was well known.